Download our Grant Application Guides

 Those awarded a Build it with KaBOOM! grant are required to use Landscape Structures.

 Build It Yourself Questions

 Why are community partners selected for Build it Yourself grants required to work with a KaBOOM! preferred playground vendor?

 All preferred vendors have been screened to ensure that they meet all of the criteria required by KaBOOM! and are able to provide the $7,000 discount as part of the $15,000 grant.

 Are Build it Yourself community partners allowed to apply for and accept other grant funding outside KaBOOM! funding?

 Yes, KaBOOM! encourages community partners to apply for and accept additional grants in order to meet your fundraising goals.
-Please note that community partners would not be eligible if you are accepting funding from a competitor of Dr Pepper Snapple Group.
+Please note that community partners would not be eligible if you are accepting funding from a competitor of Keurig Dr Pepper.
 Please detail additional grants you may receive toward this project on your application or when working with a KaBOOM!
 Grants Manager (after awarded).

 Creative Play Questions